Skip to contents

 For how to use debug mode, see the debugging vignette.

 Debug-mode is different from jit-mode, because we don’t have a context that can initialize a main GraphDescriptor.
 For this reason, every primitive initializes its own GraphDescriptor that is thrown away after the primitive returns DebugBox objects.
 These DebugBox objects are only for user-interaction and have a nice printer.
-Whenever a primitive is evaluated, this DebugBox is converted to a GraphBox object that is used for the actual evaluation via maybe_box_variable.
-This ensures that we don’t have to duplicate any evaluation logic as we the graph-building functions only have to work with GraphBox objects.
+Whenever a primitive is evaluated, this DebugBox is converted to a GraphBox object that is used for the actual evaluation via maybe_box_tensorish.
+This ensures that we don’t have to duplicate any evaluation logic as the graph-building functions only have to work with GraphBox objects.

 What gets lost in debug mode is identity of values, because the GraphDescriptor is thrown away.
 This means that we cannot say anything about identity of values, only about their types.